Revised May 21, 2021

 Woodward, who is often told he bears a striking resemblance to actor Albert Brooks, didn’t start off at UConn.
-After graduating from Hall High School, where he played clarinet and saxophone in the school’s famed jazz band, he went to Villanova University on a soccer scholarship.
+After graduating from Hall High School, where he played clarinet and saxophone in the school’s famed jazz band, he went to Villanova University as a walk-on student-athlete.
 He transferred to UConn a year later because he missed music and Villanova didn’t have a music major.
 We caught up with him recently to talk about UConn, Hartford, and sports trivia.

 Q. Why did you transfer to UConn?

 A. It’s obnoxious to say, but I think I’ve led a charmed life and UConn was a huge part of that.
 I had never studied music before and it was fabulous at UConn.
 I met a very influential professor and award-winning composer there named Charles Whittenberg.
 He took on four or five of us composition majors and was our mentor.
 We would go to his house and to his concerts.
 For a young person, rubbing shoulders with an international composer was fabulous.

 The common misconception about a giant, state school like UConn is that you get lost, and that you don’t have to do much because the classes are all big.
 The most powerful thing at UConn for me was the opportunity to create anything music-related, such as concerts, shows, or musicals.